google/go-cloud/samples/tutorial/README.md

 ## GCP authentication & connection

 As a first pass, let's write the code to connect to a GCS bucket.
-Then, we will connect to an S3 bucket.
+Then, we will write the code to connect to an S3 bucket.
 In both cases, we are going to create a pointer to a `blob.Bucket`, the cloud-agnostic blob storage type.

 ``` go
 package main